kristendwan/admin/php/README.md

  * Apache appends this file with info about every incoming web request
  * Useful to inspect for debugging

+* apache_setup.md
+ * Deprecated setup for apache.
+Please follow the new instructions at the top of this README.

 * error_log
  * Apache errors go here.
 If you have trouble running the server, check this file